lamhq/tech-notes/pages/devops/aws/6-monitoring/8-health.md

 You can automate actions based on incoming events using **Amazon Event Bridge**.
 You can look for an event coming into this service, kick off some type of automation via Event Bridge, which may be connected to an SNS topic or maybe a Lambda function.

-Keywords: checking alerts for service health and automating the reboot of EC2 instances for AWS maintenance.
+Keywords: **checking alerts for service health**, automating the reboot of EC2 instances for AWS maintenance.

 ## Concepts